marcusreimold/MetaboMind/README.md

 `decide_yin_yang_mode(user_input, metrics)`.
 The metrics include the current entropy delta and a rough emotion estimate.
 The orchestrator keeps a simple heuristic fallback.
 Intermediate metrics and debug output are displayed in the GUI tabs while the chat only shows the user text and the final LLM answer.
+In addition, the orchestrator increases Yin votes whenever typical German phrases expressing confusion (e.g. "ich verstehe nicht", "gar nichts mehr", "bin verwirrt") are detected.
 The "Wissensgraph" tab visualises the knowledge graph with zoomable nodes and edges, including tooltips for quick inspection.
 The graph can be panned by dragging with the left mouse button, zoomed via the mouse wheel and it updates